Venkat546/DataVault-Application/README.md

 ## Troubleshooting

--File Not Found: Ensure that the file exists in the specified path and that you are using a valid file type.
+- File Not Found: Ensure that the file exists in the specified path and that you are using a valid file type.
--Database Connection: Verify that MySQL is running and accessible with the correct credentials.
+- Database Connection: Verify that MySQL is running and accessible with the correct credentials.